-The traditional class-D modulation scheme, which is used in the TPA005Dxx family, has a differential output where each output is 180 degrees out of phase and changes from ground to the supply voltage (V{DD}).
-Therefore, the differential prefiltered output varies between positive and negative V{DD} , where filtered 50% duty cycle yields 0 volts across the load.
-The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 1.
-Note that even at an average of 0 V across the load (50% duty cycle), the current to the load is high, causing high loss, thus causing a high supply current.
+The traditional class-D modulation scheme, which is used in the TPA005Dxx family, has a differential output where each output is 180 degrees out of phase and changes from ground to the supply voltage, V{DD} .
+Therefore, the differential prefiltered output varies between positive and negative V{DD} , where filtered 50% duty cycle yields 0 V across the load.
+The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 9.
+Even at an average of 0 V across the load (50% duty cycle), the current to the load is high, causing high loss, and a high supply current.

-Figure 1.
-Traditional Class-D Modulation Scheme's Output Voltage and Current Waveforms Into an Inductive Load With No Input
+Figure 9.
+Traditional Class-D Modulation Scheme Output Voltage and Current Waveforms Into an Inductive Load With No Input